sebastienbarre/ragamints/README.md

 You may see this message when installing `ragamints` on Windows.
 It is *not* indicative of a problem and originates from the [chokidar] npm module, a dependency of the [babel] module, the ES6 transpiler.
 [FSEvents][fsevents:wiki] is an API only available on OS X. The [fsevents][fsevents:github] npm module, which provides a node interface to that OS API, cannot be built on systems other than OS X and thus is marked as "optional dependency" by modules such as [chokidar], and reported as such.

+### `This request requires scope=public_content, but this access token is not authorized with this scope.
+The user must re-authorize your application with scope=public_content to be granted this permissions.`

+You may encounter this error if you generated an Instagram token before Instagram made changes to its API in June of 2016.
+You will need to create a new token.

 ## Authors

 **Sebastien Barre**